billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 > - Enable Sync on the `Sync` tab
 > - Set your gate and trigger modes
 > - Name the run on the `Save` tab

+> Set DAC voltages during a run using the SDK remote interface functions.

 --------